 2. After loading the main interface of AOMEI Backupper, click Restore and Select Image File to locate the backup image you created before.

 3. Select Restore this system backup and tick Restore system to other location in the bottom.

 4. Specify the destination location to receive the restore, and then click Next to continue.

 That’s all for how to migrate Windows Server 2008 to new hardware.
-As you can see, AOMEI Backupper Server can help you achieve the tool without effort.
-The whole process is very simple and easy.
+As you can see, AOMEI Backupper Server can help you achieve the goal without effort.
+The whole process is very simple.
 By the way, it provides various functions to help you backup your Server on the new hardware.
 Go for it now and discover more!